-Peel of the top layer of wax paper and invert the scones onto a parchment-lined baking sheet.
+Peel the top layer of wax paper and invert the scones onto a parchment-lined baking sheet.
 Peel off the second layer of wax paper.
 Slice the scones into eight wedges and pull them apart a little to give them some room to expand.
-Bake for 25-30 minutes, until the scones are firm to the touch and turning golden-brown on the edges.
+Bake for 25-30 minutes, until the scones are firm to the touch and turn golden-brown on the edges.

 To make the glaze, melt the butter and the milk in the microwave for 30 seconds.
 Add the brown sugar and vanilla, and stir until the sugar has melted (heat for an additional 30 seconds in the microwave if necessary).
 Whisk in the confectioner’s sugar, starting with 1/4 cup.
 Add more confectioner’s sugar if desired to make a thicker glaze.

 Just before serving, drizzle the glaze over the scones.
-The glaze will harden after setting for a minute or two, and can be served right away or packed for a later snack.
+The glaze will harden after setting for a minute or two and can be served right away or packed for a later snack.
 The glaze can make the scones a bit sticky if kept for longer than a few hours, so store any scones to be eaten later un-glazed.
-Extra un-glazed scones can also be frozen and re-heated in a microwave or toaster oven.
+Extra un-glazed scones can also be frozen and reheated in a microwave or toaster oven.